IBM/cloud-pak/spec/security/psp/README.md

 - Added in the runAsGoup field to the PSPs, as is supported since version 1.14 of Kube.

 #### Upgrading PSPs
-To upgrade the ClusterRole objects run the following:
+To upgrade the ClusterRole and PodSecurityPolicy objects run the following:
 `$ kubectl apply -f psp/.` from the `spec/security` directory.
-This will apply all the ClusterRole definitions,  alternatively you can apply each individually.
+This will apply all the ClusterRole and PodSecurityPolicy definitions,  alternatively you can apply each individually.

-To upgrade the PSPs run: `$ kubectl replace --force -f` on the individual psp.yaml files.  **NOTE:**  This will cause a service outage while the resources are being created.
-Since there is an apiVersion change for the resources in this release, the PSPs need to be deleted and then recreated.

 ## More information
 For additional information about Kubernetes PodSecurityPolicy, see:  https://kubernetes.io/docs/concepts/policy/pod-security-policy/